Are you planning a beach vacation with your toddler?

 8. Beach Tent.

-In addition to having an outdoor shower at a beach house, my only other requirement for surviving a beach vacation with toddlers is to have a beach tent.
+In addition to having an outdoor shower at a beach house, my only other requirement is to have a beach tent.

 Beach umbrellas can work well.
 However, they may not create enough shade for your little ones.